timonweb/django-tailwind/docs/installation.md

 }
 ```

 Note that you may need to adjust those paths to suit your specific project layout.
-It is crucial to make sure that *all* HTML files (or files containing HTML content, such as `.vue` or `.jsx` files) are covered by the `purge` rule.
+It is crucial to make sure that *all* HTML files (or files containing HTML content, such as `.vue` or `.jsx` files) are covered by the `content` rule.

-For more information about setting `purge`, check out the *"Controlling File Size"* page of the Tailwind CSS docs: [https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) - particularly the *"Removing Unused CSS"* section, although the entire page is a useful reference.
+For more information about setting `content`, check out the *"Content Configuration"* page of the Tailwind CSS docs: [https://tailwindcss.com/docs/content-configuration](https://tailwindcss.com/docs/content-configuration).

-Under the **Ahead of time** (`aot`) mode, PurgeCSS only runs when you use the `python manage.py tailwind build` management command (creates a production CSS build).

-If you run *Tailwind CSS* in the **Just in time** (`jit`) mode, you will get an optimized build even in development mode, and it happens at lightning speed.

-See the [JIT vs AOT](./jit-vs-aot.md) section for more information about *Tailwind CSS* compilation modes.

 ### Configuration of the path to the `npm` executable